Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Introduction

-The present work is concerned with formulating a general theory for modelling the mechanical response of 2D elastic surfaces, considered as F{\"o}ppl-von K{\'a}rm{\'a}n shallow shells, in the presence of dislocations, disclinations, point defects, and metric anomalies.
-In doing so, we fill the aforementioned gaps and generalise existing frameworks.
-In particular, we allow for dislocations and disclinations whose defect lines are oriented arbitrarily with respect to the surface, and also for metric anomalies to appear coupled with the defect densities.
-Our methodology is based on a geometric theory of defects and the notion of a geometric configuration (of the surface) which is no longer embeddable in $\mathbb{R}^3$ due to its inherent defectiveness.
-Similar ideas have been used successfully in studying micromechanics of defects in small deformation linear elastic solids \cite{kroner81a, rcgupta16} and three-dimensional nonlinear elastic solids \cite{arash}.
 There are three central contributions of this paper.
 Among these are two theoretical results.
-The first result is a system of strain incompatibility relations, given in Equations \eqref{s-i-r-fvk}, which explicitly demonstrate the loss of compatibility in anelastic stretching and bending strains due to a distribution of defects and metric anomalies.
+The first result is a system of strain incompatibility relations, given in Equations \eqref{s-i-r-fvk}, which explicitly demonstrates the loss of compatibility in anelastic stretching and bending strains due to a distribution of defects and metric anomalies.
 The second result is the pair of inhomogeneous F{\"o}ppl-von K{\'a}rm{\'a}n relations with dislocation and disclination densities as given in Equations \eqref{Firstvk-onlyd}-\eqref{Secvk-onlyd} and \eqref{Firstvk-discl}-\eqref{Secvk-discl}, respectively, the latter inclusive of a coupling with growth strains.
-These are the required governing equations for the determination of deformation and stress fields associated with the elastic surface due to the presence of respective defects.
-The third contribution is the numerical solution to several boundary value problems involving either dislocations or wedge disclinations, with isotropic growth strains, in F{\"o}ppl-von K{\'a}rm{\'a}n plates.
-The former includes, among other results, several examples of isolated edge dislocations with both the defect line and the Burgers vector lying within the plate surface.
+These are the required governing equations for the determination of transverse deformation and stress fields associated with the elastic surface due to the presence of respective defect distributions.
+The third contribution is the numerical solution to several boundary value problems involving various configurations of dislocations and wedge disclinations with isotropic growth strains in F{\"o}ppl-von K{\'a}rm{\'a}n plates (see Sections~\ref{dislocations} and \ref{disclinations}).
+The former include isolated edge dislocations with their defect line and Burgers vector both lying within the plate surface.
+These examples provide novel demonstrations of folding an elastic sheet into a variety of configurations.
 The latter set of problems study the coupling of an isolated disclination with multiple combinations of surface and bending growth strains.
-Most of these solutions have not appeared previously in the literature, to the best of our knowledge.
+In doing so we emphasize the morphological richness which emerges from the coupling between disclinations and growth.
+Our framework is immediately applicable for understanding the mechanical properties of defects in thin films~\cite{Pandey21}, for providing novel avenues in the paper folding problems, and for developing insights into the problem of growth of biological membranes assisted by defects.